cjdrake/pyeda/doc/source/install.rst

   used to great effect by logic expression factory functions.
 * It is too arduous to research and support all the C API changes from version 2 to version 3.
 Preprocessor is evil.

-That said, the source code does not yet utilize several new Python 3 features.
-For example, classes are still declared using the Python 2.7 syntax for "new-style" classes, ie ``class ClassName(object)``.
-The primary reason is that `PyLint`_ is a little slow to support some of the latest and greatest language features.

 Distutils / Virtualenv
 ======================